AFFORDABLE DO IT YOURSELF HOME PROJECTS | CHALK/MINERAL PAINT PROJECTS | FURNITURE MAKEOVERS | CHALK/MINERAL PAINT BEFORE AND AFTER

 I had to special-order new glass because the panes were non-uniform and funky-sized.

-So, yes friends, you CAN chalk paint without stripping, but on a piece like this, you’re going to want to bite the bullet and strip:
+So, yes friends, you CAN use chalk/mineral paint without stripping, but on a piece like this, you’re going to want to bite the bullet and strip: